 Soil health living labs are long-term collaborations between multiple actors to address common soil health challenges in real-life sites at local or regional level (10 to 20 sites in each living lab).
 Depending on the level at which each living lab operates and the specific context (e.g. land use covered, or soil health challenge addressed), applicants can exceptionally propose living labs with fewer sites.
-Living labs can address soil health challenges in or across different land uses (agricultural, (peri-)urban, (post)-industrial, forest and (semi-)natural).
-Individual sites can be farms, forest holdings, urban green areas, industrial areas, etc., where work is carried-out and monitored under real-life conditions.
+Living labs can address soil health challenges in or across different land uses (agricultural, forest and (semi-)natural).
+Individual sites can be farms, forest holdings, (semi)natural areas etc., where work is carried out and monitored under real-life conditions.
+In the case of eutrophication, the selection of sites should be conducted to ensure a comprehensive representation of the different drivers that contribute to the eutrophication process in a small river catchment, and where solutions can be co-developed and co-implemented.
+Sites should be located in nitrate vulnerable zones as designated by the EU countries or regional authorities in reporting period 7 (or more recent) or a clear rationale of the eutrophication challenge based on national, regional or local data should justify the location in other areas.
 Sites that are exemplary in their performance in terms of soil health improvement and serve as places for demonstration of solutions, training and communication are lighthouses.
 Lighthouse sites can be part of a living lab or be situated outside a living lab.
-Projects funded under this topic are expected to kick-start participatory process or build on existing ones.
-While normally projects run for four years, the duration of the projects under this topic should accommodate longer timescales required to establish participatory processes and/or for soils processes to take place.
+Projects funded under this topic are expected to kick-start a participatory process or build on existing processes.
+If building on existing processes, the new proposed living labs should complement the existing network of Mission Soil Living Labs and deliver unique results.

+While on average, projects run for around four years, the duration of the projects under this topic should accommodate longer timescales required to establish participatory processes and/or for soils processes to take place.

-Actors working on common shared soil health challenge(s) within and across the living labs of the same project, will be able to compare results, exchange good practices, validate methodologies, replicate actions and solutions and benefit from cross-fertilisation, thereby accelerating the transition towards the shared objective of improving soil health.
+Actors working on common shared soil health challenge(s) within and across the living labs of the same project, will be able to compare results, exchange good practices, validate methodologies, replicate actions and solutions and benefit from cross-fertilisation, thereby accelerating the transition towards the shared objective of improving soil health and reducing eutrophication.

 Proposals should:

-support the establishment of four to five living labs to work together on soil health aspects that could affect eutrophication in nearby water bodies.
-The living labs should be located in at least three different Member States and/or Associated Countries.
+support the establishment of four to five living labs to work together on soil health aspects that could affect eutrophication in nearby freshwater bodies.
+The living labs must be located in at least three different Member States and/or Associated Countries and each living lab should focus on a specific small river catchment, clearly identifying up- and downstream eutrophication challenges.
 Proposals should explain the rationale and mechanism for cooperation within and across the living labs while explaining how the work undertaken will contribute to one or more of the Mission’s specific objectives;

-establish an interdisciplinary, participatory and multi-actor approach in the living labs to co-design, co-develop, and co-implement locally adapted solutions (practices, tools, strategies or management practices such as buffer strips or soil amendments) to reduce eutrophication.
-Proposed solutions should be adapted to the different environmental, socio-economic and cultural contexts in which the living labs are operating;
+establish an interdisciplinary, participatory and multi-actor approach in the living labs to co-design, co-develop, and co-implement locally adapted solutions (practices, tools, and strategies) to reduce eutrophication.
+Proposed solutions should be adapted to the different environmental, socio-economic and cultural contexts within the river catchment area in which the living labs are operating and take into account the current and future impact of climate change on nutrient exports during floods and droughts;